Tam-Taro/Advanced-SEL-Filtering/README.md

 ## ⚙️ What’s Included for AIOStreams

 These are setup templates to use with AIOStreams.
 If you're not sure which AIOStreams instance to start with, check out the list of trusted public instances [here](https://status.dinsden.top/status/stremio-addons).
-The ones from midnight, yeb or Viren are solid choices.

 | Template | Description |
 |-----------|--------------|